-In this project based class, students learn engineering design and concepts through designing, building, racing and analysis of CO2-powered F1 cars.
-AutoDesk Fusion 360, 3D printing, CNC machining, and other tools are used in this course.
+In this project based class, students learn engineering design and concepts.
+They explore concepts such as conceptual modelling techniques used in engineering, and learn and apply engineering skills through designing, building, racing and analysis of CO2-powered model F1 cars.
+AutoDesk Fusion 360, 3D printing, CNC machining, and other machining and CAD tools are used in this course.

-Media Production and Communication: Intro
+Media Production and Communication